 Foster, adoptive parents needed

-Other requirements are adequate living space, demonstrated adequate income to meet the needs of their own family, have their own transportation, and the ability to work as a team.
+Applicants must also have adequate living space, demonstrate adequate income to meet the needs of their own family, have their own transportation, and the ability to work as a team.

 Other Local News

 - Care in the sky: Members of the aeromedical evacuation crew fight to get injured troops back to their families